milhnl/apinfo/README.md

 ### Notes/bugs

-macOS does not expose BSSIDs anymore for networks you're not currently connected to.
-There is a solution involving code signing, which I don't feel like figuring out right now.
-This means that `apinfo` only names the AP you're currently connected to, and does not label the other ones.
+macOS does not expose BSSIDs anymore.
+There is a solution involving entitlements and a GUI application, which I don't feel like figuring out right now.
+This means that `apinfo` can't name any access points.

-Sometimes, also on macOS, `wdutil` shows the signal strength as 0.
-The `--all` and `--roam` options have a heuristic/workaround for this, using the scan results. `apinfo` does not fix this when run without arguments, because scanning is slow.